sbb-design-systems/lyne-components/src/components/sbb-checkbox-group/readme.md

 The `<sbb-checkbox-group>` component is used as a container for one or multiple `<sbb-checkbox>` components, which are projected inside an unnamed slot.

-The `orientation` property is used to set items orientation.
-Possible values are `horizontal` (default) and `vertical`.
-The optional property `horizontalFrom` can be used in combination with `orientation='vertical'` to indicate the minimum breakpoint from which the orientation changes to `horizontal`.

-It is possible to mark the entire group as disabled or required using the properties `disabled` and `required`.

-The component can display one or more `<sbb-form-error>` components right below the `<sbb-checkbox-group>` using the `error` slot.

-## Usage

-Basic usage:

 ```html
 <sbb-checkbox-group>